Afkar-MI/RIS_Dragon-V_I/README.md

-# RIS_Dragon-V_I
+# RIS Dragon V-I
 This project involves designing and implementing a control board for a Reconfigurable Intelligent Surface (RIS).
-RIS_Dragon-V_I is a MSP430F5529 MCU based control board to  manage and control the output to a RIS board.
+RIS Dragon V-I is a MSP430F5529 MCU based control board to  manage and control the output to a RIS board.
 The control board is designed to provide 520 output.
-The following figure shows the RIS Dragon-V I
+The following figure shows the RIS Dragon V-I board.

 <img src="/Printed Final Product/Printed_Control board.jpg" width="1500" height="400">